alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 To compare time spent with exit behaviour, in your spreadsheet:

-1. Insert another column titled "Exit rate"
+1. Insert another column titled "Exit rate".
-2. Divide the "Exits" value by the "Views" value
+2. In the "Exit rate" column, divide the "Exits" value by the "Views" value.
-3. Format as a percentage
+3. Format as a percentage.
-4. Compare your "Exit rate" and "Average time per view (seconds)" values to identify outliers
+4. Compare your "Exit rate" and "Average time per view (seconds)" values to identify outliers.

 Pages with both high average time per view and high exit rates may warrant further investigation.